silverstripe/silverstripe-framework/docs/en/misc/coding-conventions.md

 	:::php
 	class MyClass {}

 If a class name is comprised of more than one word, the first letter of each new word must be capitalized.
-Successive capitalized letters are not allowed, e.g. a class `XMLImporter` is not allowed while `XmlImporter` is acceptable.
+Successive capitalized letters are used in acronyms, e.g. a class `XMLImporter` is used while `XmlImporter` is not.

 ### Methods